MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

        'RCTAnimation', # Needed for FlatList and animations running on native UI thread
        # Add any other subspecs you want to use in your project
     ]
-    # Explicitly include Yoga if you are using RN >= 0.42.0
+    # Explicitly include Yoga if you're using RN >= 0.42.0
     pod 'yoga', :path => '../node_modules/react-native/ReactCommon/yoga'
     pod 'DoubleConversion', :podspec => '../node_modules/react-native/third-party-podspecs/DoubleConversion.podspec'
     pod 'glog', :podspec => '../node_modules/react-native/third-party-podspecs/glog.podspec'